kjon-life/perplexing/notebooks/README.md

 In summary, to create a "genuine problem-solving process" requires repeated use of the available information, iteratively, until a course to attain is discovered.
 An [implementation](https://github.com/princeton-nlp/tree-of-thought-llm)

+[Using Tree-of-Thought Prompting to boost ChatGPT"s reasoning](https://github.com/dave1010/tree-of-thought-prompting) is a good read with some rabbit holes which go back to the current sources.

 ## Emotional Stimuli